tinyrobots/academic-website/content/author/admin/_index.md

 organizations = [ { name = "Justus-Liebig University, Giessen, Germany", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "Website under construction..."
+bio = ""

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Visual Perception",
+  "Visual perception",
-  "Computer Vision",
-  "Psychophysics"
+  "Deep learning",
+  "Psychophysics",
+  "Material and object perception"
 ]

 # Organizational groups that you belong to (for People widget)